nathanzimniak/nathanzimniak/README.md

 > ### About me

 PhD in Astrophysics<sup>[1]</sup> specializing in numerical modeling.
-Experienced in magnetohydrodynamics (MHD) and plasma physics, with a strong track record in developing scientific simulation codes, modeling complex physical systems, and leading large-scale high-performance computing (HPC) simulation campaigns.
+Experienced in magnetohydrodynamics (MHD) and plasma physics, with a track record in developing scientific simulation codes, modeling complex physical systems, and leading large-scale high-performance computing (HPC) simulation campaigns.
 I also write computational course notes for my own use<sup>[2]</sup>.

 > ### Expertise